jainpooja35/getting-and-cleaning-data/README.md.txt

 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Please see the attached CodeBook.md for more information on the variables

+Week4Assignment.txt is the output from the script in run_analysis.R